- 1 Crane Towers – A Marvel of Modern Architecture

 Although you might be temped to look up at the majestic sites of this city, look down!
 It helps you remember the past, so it is never repeated.

 Wander through the old town and see the Roman ruins at the Roman-Germanic Museum, or find out about Colognes history on a free walking tour.
 Summer or winter this city has something for everybody.
-I suggest you find the map and go!
+So here are a few ideas of things to do around Cologne, now I suggest you find the map and go!